Study Medicine in Europe Without Entrance Exam

 Near East University in Cyprus is a private university in North Cyprus.
 It has astonishing faculty buildings and modern facilities.
 General medicine, pharmacy, dentistry, and veterinary medicine are among the English-language health science courses offered here.

-If you are a non-native English speaker, you will have to sit just a simple English test.
+If you are a non-native English speaker, you must sit just a simple English test.
 The institution recognises the following degrees and certifications for admission:

 - Exam results for the General Certificate of Secondary Education (GCSE)